ctrlplusb/react-universally-skinny/README.md

   - 🔥 Extreme live development - hot reloading of client/server source as well as your _webpack configuration_, with high level of error tolerance.
   - 🔨 `express` server with a basic security configuration.
   - 🔨 `react` as the view  (provided via `preact` and `preact-compat`).
-  - 🔨 `react-router` as the router, along with a dynamic routing configuration (i.e. you get code splitting based on your routes).
+  - 🔨 `react-router` as the router, along with a dynamic routing configuration (i.e. you get code splitting based on your routes). _Note: we are using the v3 alpha version as it provides greater size savings.
+Make sure you are aware of the [breaking changes](https://github.com/reactjs/react-router/blob/next/CHANGES.md)_
   - 🔨 Very basic CSS support - it's up to you to extend it into CSS Modules, SASS, PostCSS, Aphrodite etc.
   - 🚀 Full ES2015 support, using `babel` to transpile where needed.
   - 📦 Bundling of both client and server using `webpack` v2.